streetturtle/awesome-wm-widgets/_widgets/bitbucket-widget.md

 ## How it works

 Widget uses cURL to query Bitbucket's [REST API](https://developer.atlassian.com/bitbucket/api/2/reference/).
-In order to be authenticated, widget uses a [netrc](https://ec.haxx.se/usingcurl/usingcurl-netrc) feature of the cURL, which is basically allows storing basic auth credentials in a **.netrc** file in home folder.
+In order to be authenticated, widget uses a [netrc](https://ec.haxx.se/usingcurl/usingcurl-netrc) feature of cURL, which allows storing basic auth credentials in a **.netrc** file in home folder.

 Bitbucket allows using [App Passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) (available in the account settings) - simply generate one for the widget and use it as password in **.netrc** file.